Google, Microsoft among companies urging court to back gay workers

-Dozens of companies, including Alphabet Inc's (GOOGL.O) Google, Microsoft Corp (MSFT.O), CBS Corp (CBS.N) and Viacom Inc (VIAB.O) urged a federal appeals court on Monday to rule that a law banning sex discrimination in the workplace offers protections to gay employees.
+Dozens of companies, including Alphabet Inc's Google, Microsoft Corp, CBS Corp and Viacom Inc urged a federal appeals court on Monday to rule that a law banning sex discrimination in the workplace offers protections to gay employees.

 The brief submitted by 50 companies to the 2nd U.S. Circuit Court of Appeals in Manhattan marks the first time such a large group of businesses has backed arguments about employment discrimination that LGBT groups and the administration of former President Barack Obama have made for years.